2023-12-29

 Testing in Trelleborg

-Initially, Väte Rail is testing the use of the purchased reversing cameras in Trelleborg, where the company loads and unloads ferries with approximately 600-meter-long trains.
+Initially, Väte Rail is testing the use of the purchased rear-view cameras in Trelleborg, where the company loads and unloads ferries with approximately 600-meter-long trains.
 The process takes place in stages, where the train is by turn backed up and by turn driven forward, in order to be able to load and unload all the wagons that are on different tracks in the ferry.
 Without a reversing camera, one person is needed to stand next to the ferry and remotely control the train – and who handles all the actual work of driving and switching – as well as someone who sits in the locomotive solely to be the driver’s eyes in the other direction.
 By using a backup camera, one person is enough.

 Need more information?